cshekhar1337/Driving-Game-Source-Code-Master/README.md

 # Driving-Game

-A driving game developed in greenfoot.
+A driving game developed in java greenfoot.

-6 Design patterns are used in this game
+5 Design patterns are used in this game
 1. Iterator pattern
 2. State pattern
 3. Observer pattern